 Do you need a huge strap of cones?
 20 Yellow, 20 Red etc. is not necessary.
-You will see weekly posts’ of a recommended Game of the Week (GOTW) here in the blog and those games require boundary markings and a few cones to create half way lines and other identifiable objectives within the games.
+Check out the SFYS Curriculum for a season plan and you will see those games require boundary markings and a few cones to create half way lines and other identifiable objectives within the games.
 Thats it.

 I don’t recommend lots of cones because there aren’t lots of cones on the field.
 In fact there are 0, so I try to have as few as possible.

 Silly question I know, but giving the kids a target, a reward for beating the defender or for winning the ball makes total sense.
 Without a goal for both defenders and attackers, you lose the realism of the game.
 When you play against other teams and your team wins the ball, you want them to go to goal and score, so having the same situation in practice will help them become familiar with the action of transition.

 You can always use goals on the field, or cones, or flags without the need to buy goals.